limcross/webpay_rails/README.md

 end
 ```

+As you can see for `private_key`, `public_cert`, and `webpay_cert`, the content of the files is entered, without prejudice to the above you can also indicate the absolute path to these files.

+The default `environment` is `:integration`, and the valid environments are `:integration`, `:certification` and `:production`.
+Depending on the environment is assigned the wsdl path.

+The `log` is very useful when generating the evidence of integration, and is enabled by default.

 Obviously all these values should not be defined directly in the model.
 It is strongly recommended to use environment variables for this ([dotenv](https://github.com/bkeepers/dotenv)).

 ### Using WebpayRails